neonkore/Nunicode/README.md

 boundary only, because if ``nu_validate()`` is failing on product of ``nu_*_write()``, then this is bug in nunicode and it's need to be fixed.

+## SQLITE3 EXTENSION

+It can be compiled into shared library and loaded with ``sqlite3_load_extension()`` (see *sqlite3/samples/loadextension.c*) or it can be lined statically into your application or library and enabled for every new sqlite3 connection.

+Latter is recommended way of using it, all you need to do to enable this extenstion is the following call:

+    :::c
+    nunicode_init(0);

+After this point, every connection you open with ``sqlite3_open()`` will have nunicode extension enabled.
+See *sqlite3/samples/autoextension.c* for the reference.

 ## DOWNLOADS

 See [downloads][] section.
 Take versioned file from "Tags" tab.